 Current law allows the patient's home to be an "originating site," or the site at which the patient is located at the time the telemedicine services are delivered, where medically appropriate.
-However, language in the current law leaves room for restrictions to be placed on the originating site, indicating "health insurers and health care providers may agree to alternative siting arrangements deemed appropriate by the parties."
+However, language in the current law leaves room for insurers to place restrictions on the originating site, indicating "health insurers and health care providers may agree to alternative siting arrangements deemed appropriate by the parties."
 The Telemedicine Budget Article proposed to remove this language that allows insurers and providers to place restrictions on patient location.

-There was broad consensus that it is important to allow patients to conduct a telemedicine visit at a location that is convenient for them, which may be at home, in a private space offered in a public venue (e.g., the library), or within the offices of a health care provider who has provided a space for patients to reach other members of their health care team external to that practice or location.
+There was broad consensus that it is important to allow patients to conduct a telemedicine visit at a location that is convenient for them, which may be at home, in a private space offered in a public venue (e.g., the library) or within the offices of a health care provider.